|

 Patricia Irwin Johnston, MS, is an infertility and adoption educator and advocate with over 30 years of experience as both a volunteer (with local and national advocacy groups in the field) and as professional (publisher at Perspectives Press, Inc.) in the field of challenged family building.
 She is the author of several award-winning books (the most recent, Adopting: Sound Choices, Strong Families won the 2009 IPBA Benjamin Franklin Award as best self-help book) and has herself been given several awards, including being named a 2007 Angel in Adoption by the Congressional Coalition on Adoption.
 A member of an extended family directly touched through five generations by adoptions, Pat and her husband live in Indianapolis.

-Posted at 04:36 PM in Adoption, Books, Infertility, Intended Parents | Permalink | Comments (1) | TrackBack (0)
+Posted by Sharon LaMothe at 04:36 PM in Adoption, Books, Infertility, Intended Parents | Permalink | Comments (1) | TrackBack (0)

-Technorati Tags: Adopting: Sound Choices, adoption, birthmothers, book review, infertility, intended parents, Patricia Irwin Johnston, Strong Families
+Tags: Adopting: Sound Choices, adoption, birthmothers, book review, infertility, intended parents, Patricia Irwin Johnston, Strong Families

 Reblog